ruprekhab/VBA-Challenge/README.md

 Conditional formatting is applied to the percentage change column, highlighting positive changes in green and negative changes in red.

-The script also finds and displays:
+The script also finds and displays for each quarter:
 1) The ticker with the greatest percentage increase.
 2) The ticker with the greatest percentage decrease.
 3) The ticker with the highest total stock volume.